Rylern/ACR122U-tutorial/README.md

 The ACR122U NFC Reader is a PC-linked contactless smart card reader/writer.
 In this tutorial, we are going to see how to create a simple C/C++ application running on Linux that communicates with the ACR122U.
 This application will be used to send and retrieve data from the MIFARE Ultralight and MIFARE Classic 1K tags.

+To follow this tutorial, you will need:

+* An ACR122U.
+* A contactless smart card following the ISO/IEC 14443 Type A specification (like MIFARE Ultralight and MIFARE Classic 1K tags).
+* A Linux distribution (this tutorial was tested on Fedora and Ubuntu but it should working on any other distro).
+* Some basic knowledge in C.

 ## 1. Installing the driver

 The first step is to install the driver of the ACR122U.
 This step is needed for both **developing** and **running** the application we are going to create.